DiegoDZ/crossCorrelation/README.md

 #Cross Correlation

-This program computes the cross correlation between all columns of two matrix.
+This program computes the cross correlation between all columns of two input matrix.